11 Top-notch Japanese Audiobooks to Practice Your Listening Skills

 If you want even more listening practice, check out the FluentU language learning program—it uses authentic videos to teach you how natives actually use their language!

 Now you know 11 great Japanese audiobooks and the resources you can use to find more!
 Happy listening!

 And One More Thing...

-If you love learning Japanese with authentic materials like audiobooks, then you’ll want to hear all about FluentU.
+If you love learning Japanese with authentic materials, then I should also tell you more about FluentU.

-As noted earlier, FluentU takes real-world videos like music videos, commercials, news, and inspiring talks and turns them into Japanese learning experiences.
-It naturally and gradually eases you into learning Japanese language and culture.
+FluentU naturally and gradually eases you into learning Japanese language and culture.
 You'll learn real Japanese as it's spoken in real life.

-FluentU has a broad range of contemporary videos—like music videos, dramas, TV shows, and TV commercials:
+FluentU has a broad range of contemporary videos as you'll see below:

 FluentU makes these native Japanese videos approachable through interactive transcripts.
 Tap on any word to look it up instantly.

 All definitions have multiple examples, and they're written for Japanese learners like you.
 Tap to add words you'd like to review to a vocab list.

 And FluentU has a learn mode which turns every video into a language learning lesson.
 You can always swipe left or right to see more examples.